$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Evaluation

+Given the conceptual context of S-HLSP as in~\cite{pfeiffer2023}, we accordingly sample our simulations from different robot control scenarios.
+All constraints $f(u)$ therefore consist of either non-linear trigonometric functions or linear bound constraints on the robot variables $u$ (joint velocities, joint torques, contact forces).
+This lets us design ill-posed problems commonly found in instantaneous robot control resulting from singular kinematic configurations of the robot.
+In these situations, first-order linearizations (Jacobians of the constraints $f(u)$) of the~\ref{eq:NL-HLSP} become ill-posed or singular.
+Effective solutions to counter these situtations have been proposed, for example in form of regularization~\citep{Chiaverini1997} or higher-order approximations~\citep{pfeiffer2023}.
+For all robot control scenarios, one~\ref{eq:hlsp} sub-problem is solved per control iteration.

-We sample our simulations all from real-time robot control as it allows us to intentionally create numerically ill-posed problems which lead to high number of active set problems.
-We start with a kinematic robot control situation where the classical and projected normal equations for LSP are compared (see sec.~\ref{sec:eval:clasproj}).
-The evaluation is continued with a dynamic robot simulation depicting the effect of a larger number of variables and inequality constraints on the solver timings (sec.~\ref{sec:eval:nonsing}).
-The evaluation is concluded with a push simulation in order to observe the distinctive difference in behavior between the two solvers in case of a singular instance of a large change of the active set (sec.~\ref{sec:eval:dynPush}).
-For the simulations we use the HRP-2Kai humanoid robot with 38 degrees of freedom (DoF)~\cite{Kaneko2015}.
+We first evaluate a kinematic robot control example ($p=5$, see Sec.~\ref{sec:eval:clasproj}).
+The evaluation is continued with a dynamic robot simulation depicting the effect of a larger number of variables and inequality constraints and ill-posed constraints due to singularities on the solver timings ($p=6$, Sec.~\ref{sec:eval:nonsing}).
+The evaluation is concluded with a push simulation in order to observe the distinctive difference in behavior between the ASM and IPM in case of a singular instance of a large change of the active set ($p=5$, Sec.~\ref{sec:eval:dynPush}).
+For the simulations we use the HRP-2Kai humanoid robot with 38 degrees of freedom (DoF)~\citep{Kaneko2015}.